How to integrate ServiceNow using PowerShell

 Conclusion

-In this article we showed you how to connect to ServiceNow in PowerShell and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to ServiceNow in PowerShell and integrate data without writing complex code — all of this was powered by ServiceNow ODBC Driver.

 All